rapidsai/raft/docs/source/build.md

 ### Using C++ pre-compiled shared libraries

-Use `find_package(raft COMPONENTS nn distance)` to enable the shared libraries and transitively pass dependencies through separate targets for each component.
-In this example, the `raft::distance` and `raft::nn` targets will be available for configuring linking paths in addition to `raft::raft`.
-These targets will also pass through any transitive dependencies (such as CUTLASS for the `distance` package).
+Use `find_package(raft COMPONENTS compiled distributed)` to enable the shared library and transitively pass dependencies through separate targets for each component.
+In this example, the `raft::compiled` and `raft::distributed` targets will be available for configuring linking paths in addition to `raft::raft`.
+These targets will also pass through any transitive dependencies (such as NCCL for the `distributed` component).

 The pre-compiled libraries contain template specializations for commonly used types, such as single- and double-precision floating-point.
 In order to use the symbols in the pre-compiled libraries, the compiler needs to be told not to instantiate templates that are already contained in the shared libraries.
 By convention, these header files are named `specializations.cuh` and located in the base directory for the packages that contain specializations.

-The following example tells the compiler to ignore the pre-compiled templates for the `libraft-distance` API so any symbols already compiled into pre-compiled shared library will be used instead:
+The following example tells the compiler to ignore the pre-compiled templates for the `raft::distance` API so any symbols already compiled into the `libraft` shared library will be used instead:
 ```c++
 #include <raft/distance/distance.cuh>
 #include <raft/distance/specializations.cuh>